josscrowcroft/MotionCAPTCHA/README.md

 ### v0.3
 * Try to fix up IE support via excanvas or similar library
-* Add a real functionality for a 'new shape' button (a shape-switcharoo method)

 ### v1.0
 * a) Combine with a simple PHP CAPTCHA and server-side checking script, for progressive enhancement.
 By default, form is submitted with regular CAPTCHA.
 On page load, if browser supports JavaScript and HTML5 Canvas, regular CAPTCHA is switched for mighty MotionCAPTCHA, and that would be checked on the server instead.